-The film ‘matrix’ ,which I have watched long time ago, captured my interest in computer science at first.
+My interest in computer science was first captured by the film ‘Matrix’ long time ago.
 Although I only have little impression about the plots, what I still remember is the computer screen with all those fancy codes on it and that did fire up my interest on computer science when I was young, simply because it looks cool.
 After I got in touch with programming, the sense of achievement I gain when I finished the first program, which is printing ‘hello world’, is enormous and that is the combustion promoter of my enthusiasm on computer science.

-Initially, my interest is only on programming since during the process of programming, it seems that a world that can achieve everything in my mind is waiting for me there.
-Nevertheless, in the study of AS level, I realized that theory is as important as programming skills since all the applications cannot be achieved without the support of theoretical knowledge so instead of what I did in the IGCSE level, I put much more effort on understanding of theory like the internal structure of hardware and how the system actually works.
-Within the learning procedure, I am really impressed by the wisdom of previous computer scientist in terms of their creativity.
-I really hope I could be a computer scientist like them in order to contribute what I can by using my own idea.
+Initially, my interest was only on programming because when I designed a program, I treated myself the god of a world in my mind where I could achieve anything.
+Nevertheless, while I was studying CS at AS level, I realised that the theory behind programming is much more important since all applications are meaningless without theoretical supports so instead of what I did at IGCSE, I put much more effort on understanding of theory like the internal structure of hardware and how the system actually works.
+Whilst I was learning those theories, I was really impressed by the wisdom of previous computer scientist in terms of their creativity and rigorousness.
+I really hope I could be a computer scientist like them in order to contribute my own idea to all humans.

-Talking about the problems I faced, actually many images of circumstances that I was struggling jumped out of my mind.
-However, I can clearly remember the first programming problem that made me stuck.
-It is the end of line character which I ignored during extracting words since it is transparent in text but actually exists.
-After that, I got great sense of achievements and that enables me to keep trying when I face problems again.

-In addition, I also won the third place of 2019 SPC Suzhou programming competition.
-However, I did not manage to code an algorithm called KNN classifier.
+In order to fulfil my knowledge beyond IGCSE and A-level, I attended and won a third place of 2019 SPC Suzhou programming competition.
+Regardless of the prize I won, I did not manage to code an algorithm called KNN classifier and I put it into my mind deeply.
 After the competition, I did some research about this algorithm.
 This algorithm aims to classify an object by comparing the number of classified objects in a range--k to distinguish its type.
-I did not realize that all the relative data can be stored in a multi-dimension array so that the ‘distance’ between the data of the object and others could be calculated than by checking the K nearest neighbor, the object can be classified.
+I did not realise that all the relative data can be stored in a multi-dimension array so that the ‘distance’ between the data of the object and others could be calculated than by checking the K nearest neighbour, the object can be classified.

-Furthermore, the only question in the last section of the competition is that suppose there are many couples sitting in a row of seats but some of the couples are separated accidentally (some of them do not sit besides their partner).
-It asks us to write a program to swap people as few as possible in order to enable every person could sit besides their lover.
+Apart from the KNN classifier, there was another question in the last section of the competition which interested me a lot.
+The question was about a row of couples sitting in an arbitrary order and finding the least number of swaps such that each person is sitting next to their spouse.
 The key idea in addressing this problem is that giving all couples two adjacent integers, starting with 0 (so the first couple is 0 and 1, the second is 2 and 3 and so on).
 Therefore, when the participants are shuffled into a new order, we know that people with an odd number, the integer of their lovers must be one less and in the other case, the integer of their lovers must be one more.
 As a result, we can determine who shall the person sit with and with this information, all we need is simply programming.